ishanurg/TFLite/README.md

 3. **CSV File Output**: Describes the contents of the CSV file that is generated and how to interpret it.
 4. **Key Features**: Highlights the main functionalities of the system, such as CPU load simulation and metrics logging.

-This format ensures that users can easily set up and run the project on their own system.
-You can copy-paste this into the `README.md` file in your GitHub repository.